bxcodec/github-readme-medium-recent-article/README.md

 ## Support

-You can file an [Issue](https://github.com/bxcodec/github-readme-medium-recent-article/issues/new).
+You can file an [Issue](https://github.com/bxcodec/github-readme-medium-recent-article/issues/new)
-See documentation in [Godoc](https://godoc.org/github.com/bxcodec/github-readme-medium-recent-article) or in [go.dev](https://pkg.go.dev/github.com/bxcodec/github-readme-medium-recent-article?tab=doc)

 ## Getting Started
 #### Usage